MAKES 6 SERVINGS • PREP TIME: 15 minutes • COOK TIME: 45 minutes

 2 tablespoons apple cider vinegar

-1 tablespoon coconut palm sugar or dark maple syrup
+1 tablespoon coconut palm sugar or Grade A Dark Amber maple syrup

-6 cups Magic Mineral Broth, Pastured Beef Bone Broth (page 43 in Clean Soups)
+6 cups Magic Mineral Broth or Beef Bone Broth

 2 tablespoons full-fat plain yogurt, for garnish

 Shred the cabbage in a food processor or slice it thinly with a knife.